jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       My life isn't perfect.
 It's a work in progress.&nbsp;

-      The last battle I fought won't be the last one because I understand that part of life is the struggle.
+      The last battle I fought won't be the last one because part of life is the struggle.
 It's always going to be a fight.
 It will knock you down no matter how hard you train for it.

       <u><strong>But will you get back up?</strong></u>